fmod/Unity-Feature-Demo/README.md

   =======================================================================================================*/
 ```

-The FMOD Studio Project is included as "Fmod Demo Sounds.fspackage", which can be opened with any minor version of FMOD Studio 2.02.
+The FMOD Studio Project is included as "FMODAssets\Fmod Demo Sounds.fspro", which can be opened with any minor version of FMOD Studio 2.02.

 Feel free to use any and everything from this project in your own games!